PavanRangani/docs/docs/prd/philanthropy/grant.md

     - Start date of the Grant/Contribution
     - For One time Grant/Contribution only one date is available.
 So it will be shown as Start date
   - Project: Name of the Project of Grant/Contribution
+  - Category
-  - Category: Category of the Grant/Contribution
+    - Category of the Grant/Contribution
+    - Shows - when any value is not available
   - Type: Type of the Grant/Contribution
   - End Date:
     - End date of the Grant/Contribution
     - For One time Grant/Contribution only one date is available.
 So it will be shown as End date
     - For Multi Year Grant/Contribution with end date `Never`, shows `Never`
-  - Payments made
+  - Payments Made
     - Shows count of how many payments are made and total payments in format {Count of Payments made}/{Total payments}
     - For Multi Year with end date `Never`, shows infinite symbol as Total Payment
-- Records are sorted in descending order of Scheduled Date in both group
+- Sorting: Primary sorting on descending order of Scheduled Date and Secondary sorting in alphabetically of Project name.
-- Shows - when any value is not available
 - On hover of row shows hover effect
 - On hover shows vertmore action menu at right side on the row.
   - Vertmore actions